 How do I get started with accommodations?

 Students requesting accommodations based on disabilities can complete this information sheet.
-The DSC will review the information as well as any documentation provided by the student, then set up a meeting to discuss appropriate accommodations.
+The DSC will review the information as well as any documentation provided by the student, then set up a meeting to discuss appropriate next-steps.

 Those planning to enroll in Clarke University should contact the Disability Services Coordinator (DSC) as soon as possible.
 For some students this could be while in the process of deciding which school to attend.
 For others, it will be upon acceptance or just after registering for classes.
 Please note that accommodations may take time to set up, and late requests may mean that accommodations cannot start on the first day of classes.